danbev/learning-ai/notes/gpu.md

 5) Finally, the results are copied back to the host's main memory.

-The registers on the SMs are are per GPU thread which is not the case for a CPU where the registers are per CPU core.
+The registers on the SMs are per GPU thread which is not the case for a CPU where the registers are per CPU core.
 Every core in an SM has a register file, which is a collection of registers used exclusively by that core.
+The term register "file" has always confused me but in computing "file" has older roots, where it was used to describe a collection of related data.
+In early computing, a "file" could refer to a collection of data cards, for example.
+So a register file is a collection of registers which are memory locations on the chip itself.

-Threads are the smallest unit of execution in a GPU and execute part of the kernel.
-Just a note about the name "kernel" as the first thing I thought about was the linux kernel.
-In this case I think it comes from that what we want executed is a small portion of our program, a part of it that we want to optimize (and which can benifit from parallelization).
+Threads are executed by GPU cores and they execute the kernel.
+Just a note about the name "kernel" as the first thing I thought about was the linux kernel or something like that.
+In this case I think it comes from that what we want executed is a small portion of our program, a part of it that we want to optimize (and which can benefit from parallelization).
 So this is the "kernel", it is the "core" computation unit of our program, or the "essential" part that is being computed.

+Each thread has its own program counter, registers, stack and local memory (off chip so is slower than registers).
+But individual threads are not the unit of execution on the cores, instead something called a warp is the unit of execution.
+A warp is a collection of 32 threads that execute the same instruction in a SIMD fashion.
+So all the threads in a warp execute the same instruction at the same time, but on different data.

 A block is a group of threads that execute the same kernel and can communicate with each other via shared memory.
 This means that a block is specific to an